alexconerly/Cryptocurrencies/README.md

 ---------
 ## Determining Number of Clusters for K-means

 To determine the number of clusters to use for our unsupervised model, an elbow curve was used.
 By looping through a list of potential cluster (k) numbers using the k-means algorithm on the principal components, the elbow curve displayed the inertia values of each number.
-Since the curve appeared to reach near-horizontial orientation around four "k" clusters, this allowed us to select "four" as the number of clusters to use in our k-means algorithm in the next step.
+Since the curve appeared to reach near-horizontal orientation around four "k" clusters, this allowed us to select "four" as the number of clusters to use in our k-means algorithm in the next step.

 ![](images_for_readme/elbow_curve_suggests_4k.png)